sunsided/pddl-rs/README.md

-# PDDL parser
+# PDDL parser (work in progress)

-A PDDL parser implementation in Rust.
+A PDDL 3.1 parser implementation in Rust.

 ## Implemented BNF Elements